OSF-PDX/Volery-website/README.md

 you can also colocate resources (if you want to include images)

-by instend creating `content/blog/mypost/index.md` and then including `content/blog/mypost/mypic.jpg`.
+by instead creating `content/blog/mypost/index.md` and then including `content/blog/mypost/mypic.jpg`.

+you can also include html in your markdown file and zola should just include it as is.